cyncynthiar/TabsWebBrowser/README.md

 then can save in

 Challanges:
-	#make list of hastags or catigories from user and from previous times
+	#make list of hastags or catigories from user and from previous times,
-  get properties from google chrome or appscript sorting and usual text challanges (misspellings and alternate spelling and difference tense of words like plural or past tense or upper/lowercase user adding/editing catigories will be challanging for average user unfamilair with code without GUI
+  get properties from google chrome or appscript, sorting and usual text challanges (misspellings and alternate spelling and difference tense of words like plural or past tense or upper/lowercase, user adding/editing catigories will be challanging for average user unfamilair with code without GUI,

   later: add more devices